 Since 1933, the University of Toronto has offered instruction in East Asian art history, the third institution in North America to do so, after Princeton and Columbia.
 The political situation in China in 1933 prevented the University from realizing its goal of establishing a Chair of Chinese Art, but the University of Toronto nonetheless began to train students in East Asian art, awarding its first PhD in the field in 1943.
 Major scholars and other prominent figures (the Right Reverend William White, Professor John C. Ferguson, Mr. Mark Gayn, and Professor David Waterhouse) built the extensive collection of books and research resources for East Asian art history now available in the University.

-Currently, two historians of East Asian art history in the department, Yi Gu and Jennifer Purtle, explore a wide range of Chinese art in their research and in their graduate seminars.
-Jennifer Purtle provides coverage of China from the Song through Ming dynasties, Mongolia, and selected topics in modern and contemporary art; Yi Gu addresses a wide range of topics in modern and contemporary art in China, including photography.
+Currently, two historians of East Asian art history in the department, Yi Gu and Jenny Purtle, explore a wide range of Chinese art in their research and in their graduate seminars.
+Jenny Purtle provides coverage of China from the Song through Ming dynasties, Mongolia, and selected topics in modern and contemporary art; Yi Gu addresses a wide range of topics in modern and contemporary art in China, including photography.
 We share a commitment to the study and research of East Asian art history in dialogue with Western art historical methodologies; our recent seminars such as “Can Art History Speak Chinese?” and “Methods in Art History” reflect this interest.
-A full list of courses appears on the Graduate and Undergraduate Courses pages .
 In recognition that East Asian art history requires not only strong art historical skills but also good philological training and heightened awareness of the geographically- and historically-specific concerns of East Asia, we are active participants in the larger community of East Asianists at the University of Toronto, and we encourage students to take courses in other departments and institutes with faculty from this community.
 In cooperation with faculty in other departments, a wide range of research topics can be possible at the MA and PhD level.

 As historians of East Asian art, we share a commitment to the primacy of objects, studied at first hand.
-The city of Toronto has rich repositories of East Asian objects: the Royal Ontario Museum, the Art Gallery of Ontario, and the Gardiner Ceramics Museum all have significant permanent collections, as well as dynamic rotating exhibition programs that include East Asian material.
+The city of Toronto has rich repositories of East Asian objects: the Royal Ontario Museum (ROM), the Art Gallery of Ontario (AGO), and the Gardiner Museum all have significant permanent collections, as well as dynamic rotating exhibition programs that include East Asian material.
 The vibrant contemporary art scene of Toronto, including U of T galleries, provides access to works by contemporary East Asian artists.
-As historians of East Asian art, we also encourage the use of primary texts and archival materials in research: two specialist libraries, the Cheng Yu Tung East Asian Library, and the H.H.
-Mu Far Eastern Library at the Royal Ontario Museum have significant holdings for East Asian art history; the Thomas Fisher Rare Book Library includes important archival holdings.
+As historians of East Asian art, we also encourage the use of primary texts and archival materials in research: two specialist libraries, the Cheng Yu Tung East Asian Library, and the Bishop White Committee Library of East Asia at the Royal Ontario Museum have significant holdings for East Asian art history; the Thomas Fisher Rare Book Library includes important archival holdings.
 Scholarly research in East Asian art is further supported by the resources of the University of Toronto Libraries system, ranked the third in North America.